 Table of Contents

+You now of course thinking about “What does it mean to shock a pool?”.
 “Shocking” is a vital task among the pool maintenance procedure.
 The process means adding the chlorine or other chemicals to the pool water to fix the balance of chlorine the germs, algae, combined chlorine are destroyed by free chlorine.
 The chlorine or other chemical used for the shocking process is the Pool Shock.

 You have to know the difference between the free chlorine and combined chlorine so that you cannot confuse yourself.
 The whole thing is popular as pool shocking 101.